 I really have noticed that llama’s are having a ‘moment’.
-Back in July when I was attending wall to wall Christmas in July events (can you see what they did there?)
-I noticed that John Lewis were championing the llama.
-In fact they have a South American influenced range called Lima Llama.
+Back in July when I was attending wall to wall Christmas in July events (can you see what they did there?), I noticed that John Lewis were championing the llama.
+In fact, they have a South American influenced range called Lima Llama.
 This of course could be the start of a interiors trend.
 Or maybe not.

 I wonder if like me they follow the antics of the cheery stuffed llama who travels the world.
-The instagram account of Llama with No Drama is on a mission to spread smiles and happines to everyone who views its grid.
+The Instagram account of Llama with No Drama is on a mission to spread smiles and happiness to everyone who views its grid.
 I promise it’s nearly as good as looking at puppies and baby hedgehogs.

-I’m also starting to think that peach is the new millenial pink after spotting it filtering through in the trade shows I’ve been too recently.
-But the big question is will you be switching to llama’s?
+I’m also starting to think that peach is the new millenial pink after spotting it filtering through in the trade shows I’ve been too recently – another interiors trend.
+But the big question is will you be switching to llamas?

-Print by Suzy Ultman for Petit Monket available here
+Print by Suzy Ultman for Petit Monkey available here

 John Lewis Llama Cushion here

 John Lewis Poncho llama here

 Llama enamel pin by Punkypins available via Etsy here